-Among the tools that are affordable and usable by the greatest number of people, we find first of all the video conferencing software and the graphics tablet.
+Among the tools that are affordable and usable by the greatest number of people, we find first of all the video conferencing software and the graphic tablet.
 Video conferencing software is an essential educational tool to keep the link between the teacher and the student.
 Many companies offer their software today, and among the most famous are Zoom, Meet, or Teams, with many options to facilitate classes in a dynamic way to capture audiences.

 For teachers and trainers, the fact remains that using these tools imposes a learning process that can sometimes be time-consuming, especially in the urgency imposed by the widespread use of videoconferencing classes.
 Choosing the right tablet is important to be able to communicate the concepts of the course in an easy and natural way for the students.
-This is where the "scanner" graphics tablet comes into play.
-Contrary to a graphic tablet without a screen, which will require a particular hand-eye coordination, the latter requiring to write on the black touch surface with a stylus, while looking at the screen to see the result displayed live, the scanner tablet, like the ISKN Repaper, allows the user to affix a sheet of paper directly on the touch surface, and thus teach and illustrate words with a simple paper and pencil.
+This is where the "scanner" drawing tablet comes into play.
+Contrary to a drawing tablet without a screen, which will require a particular hand-eye coordination, the latter requiring to write on the black touch surface with a stylus, while looking at the screen to see the result displayed live, the scanner tablet, like the ISKN Repaper, allows the user to affix a sheet of paper directly on the touch surface, and thus teach and illustrate words with a simple paper and pencil.
 The result of each stroke is then instantly transcribed in the graphics software or in the whiteboard of the videoconferencing software, thanks to the technology of this type of tablet, which brings fluidity to your lesson, and attracts the attention of the participants.
 This makes it easier for the teacher to focus on the concepts to be taught to the students, and to distill the lesson naturally, without having to concentrate on the strokes he or she is trying to draw.
 Everyone can use this tool easily and instantly, without being trained beforehand.

 Distance learning, a new norm requiring adaptation.